jcoreNL/spring-4.3-exam-notes/README.md

 REST is not a specific web service but a design concept (architecture) for managing state information.
 Therefore, REST by itself does not provide any form of security.
 To secure a REST service, several security protocols (such as OAuth 2.0 and TLS) are available.
 On an applicational level, Spring Security can be considered.

 ### Where do you need `@EnableWebMVC`?
+You use it on the config.

 ### Name some common http response codes.
 When do you need `@ResponseStatus`?
+When the method returns void.
+Because for example the body has no-content or when you dont want to return aan view-name.

 ### Does REST work with transport layer security (TLS)?
 Yes.
 Transport Layer Security can encrypt the communication to a RESTful Webservice and authenticate the server to a client.